 - What is the goal of my web presence?

 - What audience am I trying to reach?

 Creating a website

-If a website on PBS.org will help you meet these goals, your next step is to get approval from PBS Digital.
+If a website on PBS.org will help you meet these goals, your next step is to get approval from the Program Management team.
 In order for PBS to sign off on the creation of a website for your program, we require:

 - an initial web plan and detailed budget for the website;

 - a list of staff with web production experience;

 - that you read and agree to abide by the PBS Web Policy Manual